draggett/arena-webhub/examples/Getting Started/README.md

             },
             "description": "smooth transition from current brightness level to target brightness level" }
-    },
-    "events": {
-        "alarm": {
-            "type": "string",
-            "description": "an alarm with a description"
     }
 }
-}
 ```

 Note that "value" defines the initial value for a property.
 This is optional as the value could be set by the application code, e.g. based upon an initial sensor reading.
 The "type" declares the data type which can be one of "boolean", "number", "integer", "string", "array" and "object".
-The "description" is optional, but helps to document the developer's intention.  "minimum" and "maximum" are examples of constraints on the permitted values.
+The "description" is optional, but helps to document the developer's intention.  "minimum" and "maximum" are examples of constraints on the permitted values for numbers and integers.

-This example thing description omits the JSON-LD context that maps identifiers to RDF URIs, and likewise omits semantic annotations that describe the kind of thing, in this case a dimmable light.
+JSON-LD defines a mapping from JSON to RDF/Linked Data.
+There is a default context that provides maps the most common identifiers to RDF URIs, but you will need to supply additional contexts if you want to include semantic annotations that describe the kind of thing, in this case a dimmable light.
 JSON-LD provides a flexible framework for metadata, for instance, allowing you to state the room the light is in.

 For more information see the [W3C Editor's Draft for Thing Descriptions and the [W3C Editor's Draft for the Scripting API](https://w3c.github.io/wot-scripting-api/).